 - Diascia hybrid ‘Flirtation Orange’ - Another Proven Winners plant with soft orange flowers.

 - Diascia integerrima 'Pink Adobe' - A tall, soft pink Diascia that is cold hardy to Zone 5.

 Diascia is a natural for containers.
 You can fill an entire container with one variety or use a Diascia plant as your spiller, in a mixed container.
 Diascia also makes a lovely edging plant and will elegantly flop over sidewalks and walls or throughout rock gardens.

 You can start Diascia from cuttings.
 However, plants are readily available in the spring.

 - Planting: It’s rare to find seed for Diascia, but there are some out there.
-Start seeds indoors, about 6-8 weeks before your last expected frost.
+Start seeds indoors, about six to eight weeks before your last expected frost.
 In warm climates, Diascia can also be direct seeded.
 The hybrid Diascia won’t grow true from seed.

 - Light: Diascia seed needs light to germinate, so just press the seed firmly on top of the soil, don’t cover it.
-It’s very important to keep the soil moist, since there’s nothing insulating the seed.
-Diascia seed should germinate within 2 weeks.
+It’s very important to keep the soil moist since there’s nothing insulating the seed.
+Diascia seed should germinate within two weeks.

 Caring for Diascia Plants

 Diascia needs regular water, but it doesn’t like to sit in wet soil.
 If growing in a container, make sure there are good drainage holes.